The Equity Project: Background

 TEP was founded in 2009 by Zeke Vanderhoek, a Yale graduate and former middle school teacher.
 Prior to founding TEP, Zeke was the founder and chairman of the educational company Manhattan Prep.
 In 2013, The New York State Education Department unconditionally renewed TEP's charter through 2018.

 Model

-TEP focuses on teaching disadvantaged students.
-TEP pays teachers an annual salary of $125,000, with the opportunity to achieve a performance bonus.
+TEP focuses on "serving a historically marginalized and under-resourced student population".
+In 2014, TEP paid teachers an annual salary of $125,000.
+As of 2024, the salary has risen to $140,000 with the opportunity for an annual bonus of up to $25,000.

 Student Body

 TEP students are admitted through a lottery system that gives preference to students receiving free or reduced priced lunches, English Language Learners, and those receiving special education services.
 In 2013–14, 86% of students were free lunch eligible, 21% were English Language Learners, and 18% received special education services.
 The student body was 90% Latino, 8% Black, and 1% White.
+In 2021-2022, 27% were English Language Learners, and 23% of students had IEPs.
+The student body was 93% Latinx, 3% Black, 1% White, and <1% Asian.

 Faculty

-The school's faculty consists of 50 full-time employees, 32 of which are teachers.
+As of June 2022, the school employed 134 people, 83 of which were instructional personnel.
+In contrast with student demographics, the teacher population is 37% White, 28% Black, 24% Latinx, and 10% Asian.

+Financial Model

 TEP offers high teacher salaries by reducing administrative costs in the following areas: